pretix/pretix-docs/docs/guides/widget.md

 !!!
 Note
     The examples provided in this article all use the base URL `pretix.eu`, the organizer `demo`, and the event `democon`.
     If you want to apply these examples to your own event and website, you need to replace these strings with the ones matching your event.
-    The easiest way to obtain the right code is using the code generator.
+    The most straightforward way to obtain the right code is using the code generator.
     Navigate to :navpath:Your Event → Settings → Widget:, click the :btn:Generate widget code: button, and copy the code snippets from there.

 ### Embedding multiple widgets on your website